Homeschool High School in New Brunswick: Diplomas, Transcripts, and What Actually Works

 Option 1: The GED / CAEC

-The General Educational Development (GED) exam, now called the Canadian Achievement of Educational Competency (CAEC) in some provinces, tests the equivalent of Grade 12 academic skills across language arts, math, science, and social studies.
-Most Canadian community colleges and a significant portion of universities accept it as equivalent to a high school diploma for admission purposes.
+The GED and Canadian Adult Education Credential (CAEC) are high-school-equivalency pathways.
+They test academic skills across language arts, math, science, and social studies.
+Most Canadian community colleges and a significant portion of universities accept this type of credential for admission purposes.

 Preparation for the GED can be entirely self-directed.
 Many homeschooled students who have maintained a rigorous academic program find the GED relatively straightforward.